-Our results show that when resources utilization increases above the desired setpoint, HiDRA lowers the utilization by modifying application parameters, such as execution rates and JPEG quality factor.
+Our results show that when resources utilization increases above the desired set-point, HiDRA lowers the utilization by modifying application parameters, such as execution rates and JPEG quality factor.
 These adaptations ensure that (1) system resources are not over-utilized and (2) enough resources are available for important applications.
-Our results also show that when the system was operated with independent feedback loops, system resources are severely under-utilized, and as a result application QoS are significantly reduced.